sarmadf/Foodify/SprintPlanning5.md

 # Sprint Planning Meeting 5
 ### App Description
-Foodify is an app that gives you recipes that uses ingredients in your pantry.
+Foodify is an app that gives you recipes that utilizes ingredients in your pantry.
 Users can search recipes by entering ingredients or using our built in ML Image recognizer, save recipes and more.

 ### Trello Link